-Goals: INL is committed to supporting the Honduran government’s effort to counter transnational criminal organizations; reduce the flow of illicit narcotics; and improve citizen security while building Honduran institutional capacity.
-Programs primarily focus on the need for institutional change, especially on everyday crimes that affect many Honduran citizens.
-We provide training and assistance to officers throughout the Honduran National Police to promote professionalization, respect for human rights, and accountability.
+INL is committed to supporting the Honduran government’s effort to build efficient justice institutions and actors capable of countering transnational criminal organizations; reducing the flow of illicit narcotics; and improving citizen security while building Honduran institutional capacity.
+Programs primarily focus on the need for transparency and institutional change, especially with respect to everyday crimes that affect many Honduran citizens.
+We provide training and assistance to justice actors, including: police, prosecutors, defense attorney, judges and civil society to promote legal rights awareness, the rule of law, professionalization, respect for human rights, and accountability.

 As part of its efforts to root out illicit activity in the security and justice sectors, the Government of Honduras expanded the use of financial disclosures, polygraphs, and other types of vetting for police and prosecutors, and used the results to remove dozens of police and prosecutors from their positions.
 The government increased the capacity of units and task forces composed of polygraphed and/or background checked Honduran police and prosecutors.
 A number of these vetted units received U.S.-supported training and had U.S. or international advisors assigned to them.
 One notable example is the Violent Crimes Task Force (VCTF).
 Established in 2011, the VCTF has investigated more than 215 cases leading to 51 arrests, 60 indictments, 17 trials, and 12 convictions.